If you look up the word “harmony”, it might say…See The Everly Brothers.

 My two older sisters, Veronica & Janice, collected records by The Everly Brothers, Ricky Nelson, and other stars of the late 1950’s and early 1960’s.
 Ronnie and Jan were both good singers, and they had that “sibling blend” like The Everly Brothers.
 I remember hearing them sing “Teen Angel” together, and it definitely sounded better than the hit version by Mark Dinning.
 By the way, The Everly Brothers’ “Ebony Eyes”…like “Teen Angel” and “Last Kiss”…had that somewhat creepy “dead teenager” theme popular at that time.

 The Everly Brothers had a major impact on other musicians.
-The Beach Boys, The Beatles, Simon & Garfunkel, The Hollies, The Bee Gees, CSN&Y and many other musicians of the Sixties and Seventies have said that listening to Phil & Don Everly helped teach them how to sing harmony.
+The Beatles, The Beach Boys, Simon & Garfunkel, The Hollies, The Bee Gees, CSN&Y and many other musicians of the Sixties and Seventies have said that listening to Phil & Don Everly helped teach them how to sing harmony.

 Artists also covered songs by The Everly Brothers.
 Linda Ronstadt had a big hit with “When Will I Be Loved”, and James Taylor and Carly Simon had a hit with “Devoted To You”.
 In 2007, The Everly Brothers song, “Gone Gone Gone” was the featured single for the Grammy winning album Raising Sand by Alison Krauss and Robert Plant.
 Many more Everly songs can be found as album tracks, including a personal favorite…Art Garfunkel and James Taylor doing “Crying In The Rain”.